muffajal53/task/README.md

 	pip install -r requirement.txt

 Note:- For the first 2 tasks, do make the use of root  'requirement.txt'  file.

-If you want to see that result in GUI then you have to install tkinter for it.
-	- sudo apt-get install python3.6-tk

 Check all the dependencies successfully installed -